ardanlabs/gotraining/topics/go/README.md

 _"Making things easy to do is a false economy.
 Focus on making things easy to understand and the rest will follow." - Peter Bourgon_

+_"Reducing complexity is more powerful than hiding it." - Chris Hines_

 ---

 #### Simplicity